 Catalina Airlines, Inc. N324, serial #B-66.
 This is Catalina Airlines early paint scheme.
 Photo by John P. Stewart

-N93G serial #1130 ready to board at Long Beach Airport.
+N93G serial #1130 ready for boarding at Long Beach Airport.
 Photo by Ellis Chernoff

 N322, serial #B-73 with the later Catalina Airlines paint scheme at Pebbly Beach.
 Photo by Chris Bell

 Catalina Airlines N22932, serial B-139.
-This Goose crashed when the elevator cable separated from the control yoke during a take off from Pebbly Beach in 1979.
-She was later salvaged and is today still flying in Alaska with PenAir.
+This Goose crashed when the elevator cable separated from the control yoke during a take off from Pebbly Beach on September 17, 1979.
+She was salvaged and is today still flying in Alaska with PenAir.

 N11CS, serial 1166.
 This Gooses was modified with a Widgeon style windscreen and retractable floats.
-N11CS suffered a fatal crash in April of 1979.
+N11CS suffered a fatal crash on April 14, 1979.
 Photo is dated July 1978.
 Photo by Chris Bell

 Catalina Flying Boats

-Catalina Flying Boats was started by Frank Strobel, who loved seaplanes and felt that seaplanes belonged at Catalina.
-He continued the Grumman Goose seaplane tradition, flying cargo and passengers between Long Beach and Pebbly Beach.
+Catalina Flying Boats was started by Frank Strobel in 1984., He continued the Catalina's seaplane tradition throughout the 1980s, flying cargo and passengers between Long Beach and Pebbly Beach.
 Although the airline only broke even, Frank Strobel fulfilled his mission in keeping seaplanes flying to Catalina.
 The airline was sold in the late 1980s and the new owners sold Catalina Flying Boats two Grumman Gooses, opting to fly Beech 18s and Douglas DC-3s instead, thus ending over 40 years of almost continuous Grumman Goose service to Catalina.

 Catalina Flying Boats Fleet: